SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/02_nonlinear_quadrotor_model.md

 \dot{w} = uq - vp - g\cos(\theta)\cos(\phi) + \frac{U_1}{m}
 $$

-where $u, v, w$ denote the linear velocity components expressed in the body frame, $p, q, r$ are the angular velocity components, $g$ is the gravitational acceleration, and $U_1$ represents the total thrust force generated by the four rotors[cite: 2].
+where $u, v, w$ denote the linear velocity components expressed in the body frame, $p, q, r$ are the angular velocity components, $g$ is the gravitational acceleration, and $U_1$ represents the total thrust force generated by the four rotors.

 ### 3.2 Rotational Dynamics (Body Frame)

-The rotational dynamics of the quadrotor are derived from Euler's equations for rigid-body rotation[cite: 2].
-The angular acceleration is expressed as[cite: 2]:
+The rotational dynamics of the quadrotor are derived from Euler's equations for rigid-body rotation.
+The angular acceleration is expressed as:

 $$
 \dot{p} = \frac{[I_{yy} - I_{zz}]qr - J_{TP}q\Omega + U_2}{I_{xx}}